LeslieDancey/FME_Desktop_Advanced/manual_schema_handling.md

 Now delete the remaining ExpressionEvaluator from the main canvas as we no longer need it.

 Use Quick Add to add a second DensityEvaluator instance.
 Connect it as a second connection from the CsmapReprojector and select TotalPopulation2011 as the attribute to process.

+**7)** Run Workspace

+Add an Inspector transformer to each of the custom transformers and run the workspace.
+Check the output to ensure the results are correct.